mi2rl/DONT/README_ENG.md

   * Add a "report" function based on 24-hour monitoring mode

-  * Increase the supported language (Eng, Jap) in GUI
+  * Increase the supported languages (Eng, Jap) for GUI

   * Try video clips from ceiling-mounted security cameras